Geoffrey Rush: 1996–2002: Breakthrough and acclaim

+2003–2011: Established actor

 Rush appeared in several films released in 2003.
 He played Superintendent Francis Hare in Ned Kelly with Heath Ledger, Orlando Bloom and Naomi Watts.
 He voiced Nigel the brown pelican in the Disney/Pixar animated film Finding Nemo.
 Late in the year, he appeared in the Coen Brothers romantic comedy, Intolerable Cruelty alongside George Clooney and Catherine Zeta-Jones.
 Rush starred in the film Pirates of the Caribbean: The Curse of the Black Pearl, released in summer 2003, as Captain Hector Barbossa.
 The film was a massive financial success earning $654.3 million.
 Rush would continue to reprise the role in its sequels, Dead Man's Chest (2006), At World's End (2007), On Stranger Tides (2011) and Dead Men Tell No Tales (2017).
 In addition, Rush reprised his character's voice for the enhancements at the Pirates of the Caribbean attractions at the Disneyland and Magic Kingdom theme parks, which involved an audio-animatronic with Rush's likeness being installed (including one at Tokyo Disneyland).

 Rush played actor Peter Sellers in the HBO television film The Life and Death of Peter Sellers.
 For this performance, he won various awards including the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or Movie, Golden Globe Award for Best Actor – Miniseries or Television Film, and Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.
 In 2005, he appeared in Steven Spielberg's Munich as Ephraim, a Mossad agent.
-The film is an account of Operation Wrath of God, the Israeli government's secret retaliation against the Palestine Liberation Organization after the Munich massacre at the 1972 Summer Olympics.
+The film is an account of Mossad assassinations following the Munich massacre, the Israeli government's secret retaliation against the Palestine Liberation Organization after the Munich massacre at the 1972 Summer Olympics.
 It was a critical and financial success earning five Academy Award nominations including for Best Picture.
 In 2017, the film was named the 16th "Best Film of the 21st Century So Far" by The New York Times.
 In 2006, Rush hosted the Australian Film Institute Awards for the Nine Network.
 He was the master of ceremonies again at the 2007 AFI Awards.